savraj/tempoiq-python/README.markdown

-# TempoIQ Python API Library
+# TempoIQ Python Library

-The TempoIQ Python API Client makes calls to the [TempoIQ API](https://tempoiq.com/).
+The TempoIQ Python API library makes calls to the [TempoIQ API](https://tempoiq.com/).
 The module is available on PyPI as [tempoiq](https://pypi.python.org/pypi/tempoiq/):

     pip install tempoiq